 In parallel, Durex had the challenge of developing next generation thermal solutions.
 Recently, Durex developed new core thermal technologies that align with next generation semiconductor device performance, manufacturing, and cost requirements.
-These technologies truly represent improvement over older heater and temperature control technologies.
+These technologies truly represent the improvement over older heater and temperature control technologies.

 HALO® and SENTINEL® Gas and Abatement Line Thermal Solution

-Durex' HALO temperature controller and SENTINEL foam insulated silicone rubber heating solutions were designed to optimize performance of Semiconductor Vacuum Abatement Systems.
+Durex' HALO temperature controller and SENTINEL foam insulated silicone rubber heating solutions were designed to optimize the performance of Semiconductor Vacuum Abatement Systems.

 HALO Temperature Controller

 HALO® is a patent pending integrated controller that reduces thermal system complexity and cost as compared to traditional solutions.
 Combined in one controller are multiple sensor inputs, including process temperature, limit temperature, and current sensing that allows monitoring of multiple heaters wired in parallel.
-Designed to be used in remote locations that may not be easily accessible by maintenance personnel, HALO includes a light bar that provides visual indication of system health.
+Designed to be used in remote locations that may not be easily accessible by maintenance personnel, HALO includes a light bar that provides a visual indication of system health.
 Other features include Modbus RS-485 communications, digit input/output, hi/low alarm output, and ramp/soak temperature profiles.

 SENTINEL Pump Line Heaters

-Durex Industries developed the patent-pending SENTINEL® advanced heater technology, because Semi-conductor Equipment Industry engineers need thermal solutions that meet specifications for next generation manufacturing processes while reducing thermal system costs.
+Durex Industries developed the patent-pending SENTINEL® advanced heater technology because Semi-conductor Equipment Industry engineers need thermal solutions that meet specifications for next generation manufacturing processes while reducing thermal system costs.
 SENTINEL Pump Line Heaters are available in standard I.D. size diameters of 1.0, 1.5, 2.0, 4.0 and 6.0 inch straight sections, elbows, tees, reducers, and flanges.
 The heaters can also be easily designed to the dimensions of valves, regulators, and other gas delivery and pump line components.

 Aluminum Nitride (AlN) Heater Technology